 TRACKING YOUR SYMPTOMS

 If you are experiencing symptoms of inflammatory bowel disease, it is important to talk to your healthcare provider as soon as possible.
 Be sure to share all of your symptoms and how long you have been experiencing them.
 And don’t feel embarrassed—gastroenterologists work with IBD patients every day, and they are very familiar with all of the symptoms you may be experiencing.
-Many of the diagnostic protocols for Crohn’s disease or ulcerative colitis require this information, and it can take time to rule out other causes for your symptoms so it’s important not to delay the conversation so you can move forward with next steps.
+Many of the diagnostic protocols for Crohn’s disease or ulcerative colitis require this information, and it can take time to rule out other causes for your symptoms, so it’s important not to delay the conversation so you can move forward with next steps.

 Check out the Crohn’s & Colitis Foundation’s IBD Symptom Tracker